nwn/rfcs/text/0000-array-fill-syntax.md

 Note that while precedent set by other languages is some motivation, it does not on its own motivate an RFC.
 Please also take into consideration that rust sometimes intentionally diverges from common language features.

+---

+As described [above](#motivation), a similar syntax is present in C and C++.
+In C, missing elements in an initializer are implicitly initialized to zero (NULL, etc.).
+C++ improves on this design by default-initializing any missing elements, allowing for more complex types in this position.

+Both C and C++ suffer from the problem that arrays are _silently_ and _implicitly_ filled when elements are missing.
+This can lead to unexpected behaviour and bugs.
+Still, the convenience of this feature means that it continues to be used frequently.
+The proposed feature solves this problem while improving usability by making the behaviour explicit and opt-in, and by using only a user-defined value.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?
 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

+---

 - Should we warn/err when a fill expression would expand to 0 entries?
 Clippy?
 - Should this allow `!Copy` types if the expression does not expand to more than one entry?
 This aligns with the `[vec![]; 1]` syntax.